haqq-network/docs/docs/network/modules/liquidvesting.md

 1. User submits `MsgRedeem`
 2. Checks if redeem possible
     - Specified liquid token does exist
     - Check user's account has sufficient amount of liquid token to redeem
 3. Burn specified liquid token amount
 4. Subtract burnt liquid token amount from liquid token schedule
 5. Transfer ISLM to target account
 6. Apply token unlock schedule to target account.
-If target account in not vesting account it will be converted to vesting one.
+If target account is not vesting account it will be converted to vesting one.

 ## Transactions